batiste/sprite.js/README.rst

     Sprite.yscale
     Sprite.angle   // use radians
     Sprite.opacity // use float in the range 0-1
-    Sprite.color   // Background color of th sprite.
+    Sprite.color   // Background color of the sprite.
 Use the rgb/hexadecimal CSS notation.

     Sprite(src)
     Sprite.rotate(radians)